Divorce FAQ’s – 7 Frequently Asked Questions of Ms. Schaffer

 - Making certain changes to your estate plan,

-Yes, Alimony referred to as ‘spousal support,’ in legal circles – both the duration and amount is solely at the discretion of the court.
-If the duration of the marriage was less than ten years, the courts will award spousal support for a period of half the number of years of the marriage.
+Yes, and the duration and amount is solely at the discretion of the court.
+Generally speaking, if the duration of the marriage was less than ten years, the courts will award spousal support for a period of half the number of years of the marriage.
 A marriage lasting longer than ten years is considered a marriage of long duration and will often award support for a greater length of time.
 If spousal support is litigated, the court would usually retain the right to decide the amount and duration of spousal support.

 I Inherited a Large Sum of Money Before I was Married?
 Is my Spouse Going to get Half?